JMB-Scripts/Ragtime-SEC-SAXS-Analysis/README.md

 (but should work with files from other SEC-SAXS beamlines)

 ## Stand alone versions :
+/!\ For the first run be patient, the embeded matplotlib needs to compile and it takes sometimes /!\

 Windows is here :
 coming soon